ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.16.2023
+- Just redid my resume.
+Paul at Microsoft is giving it a second look.
+What a guy!

 5.15.2023
 - My cat, Charlie, died on Friday night.
 It really messed me up, but I've made my peace.
 - I spent quite a few hours researching how to make various charts.
 I think I'm going to use D3.js for the world map, but will start with the easier aspects of the app.